bouteillerAlan/blurredwallpaper/README.md

 **Note:** The `a2n.blur.plasma6.3` folder containt the version of this plugin prior to the implementation of the `switch dynamic wallpaper` feature.
 I do not aim to update it later on (except bug).
 You can use it for example with Debian or other distro that use an "older" plasma release.

-### Plasma <= 6.3
-- Download the `a2n.blur.plasma6.3` folder on the `3.6.0` release and extract it and place the folder into `~/.local/share/plasma/wallpapers/` next you need to rename it into `a2n.blur`
-- Install it via the wallpaper plugin ("get new plugin" button into Desktop Folder Settings) and choose the `a2n.plasma6.3` folder

 ### Plasma >= 6.3
 - Download via [the KDE store](https://www.pling.com/p/2134907/)
 - Install it via the wallpaper plugin ("get new plugin" button into Desktop Folder Settings)